-- Each member shall supply to the CEO of the Company, when and if called upon to do so, a return showing the number of persons in its employment on the first day of January in each year for the purpose of ascertaining the amount of subscription of each member under this article.
+- Each member shall supply to the CEO of the Company, when and if called upon to do so, a return showing the number of persons in its employment on the first day of January in each year (or when requested) for the purpose of ascertaining the amount of subscription of each member under this article.

-1.2 Termination of membership
+1.2 Termination of Membership/Corporate Partnership

 - if it shall become a bankrupt or compounded with its creditors or make an Assignment of its Estate for the benefit of his creditors;

-- No person, firm or company whose membership has ceased for any reason whatsoever shall be entitled to a refund of any subscription or monies paid by him or it to the Company or have any claim on the funds or property of the Company or any officer, official or member of the Company.
+- No person, firm or company whose membership/corporate partnership has ceased for any reason whatsoever shall be entitled to a refund of any subscription or monies paid by him or it to the Company or have any claim on the funds or property of the Company or any officer, official or member of the Company.